Darwyn Cooke: IDW Publishing

 In July 2009, IDW Publishing published Cooke's Richard Stark's Parker: The Hunter, an adaptation of the Donald Westlake novel, The Hunter, the first of four Parker novels Cooke adapted for IDW.
 The second, The Outfit, was released in October 2010, The Score was released in July 2012, and Slayground was published in December 2013, with Cooke handling the entire art direction and physical design.

 Image Comics

 In January 2015, Image Comics announced a three-part fully creator-owned project by Cooke entitled Revengeance, originally intended to launch June 2015.
 Compared by Cooke to Mickey Spillane's I, the Jury, the psychological thriller and dark comedy had been tentatively titled Thunder Bay, and was to be set in Toronto in 1986.

 Cooke initially pitched the art duties to Tim Sale, but decided to take them up himself after an unsuccessful five-year wait for Sale's availability.
 Revengeance, however, remained unreleased at the time of Cooke's death in 2016.

 Personal life

 Cooke married Marsha Stagg in Las Vegas, Nevada in November 2012 and lived in western Florida.

-His personal favorite movie was The Wizard of Oz, which he described as "the first movie to scare me [and] ignite my imagination."
+His personal favorite film was The Wizard of Oz, which he described as "the first movie to scare me [and] ignite my imagination."